dmaticzka/GraphProt/README.md

 To create motifs as done in the paper, this should be run using a trained model and the bound training sequences from the CLIP experiment the model was trained on.
-E.g. "GraphProt.pl --action motif --model CLIP.model --fasta CLIP_bound.fa".
+E.g. `GraphProt.pl --action motif --model CLIP.model --fasta CLIP_bound.fa`.

 ## Advanced Usage ##